 What You'll Need

-Butter and Cassava Flour - The base for the roux.
+Butter and GF Flour - The base for the roux.
 You can also use regular ap flour or your favorite GF blend here

 Onion, Celery, Green Bell Pepper - The trinity.
 You have to use this.
 If you don't a Cajun loses its wings.